Scientific Buddhist: Why Incense is More Than Just a Pleasant Backdrop to Meditation; Research Reveals Brain Health Benefits

 “Many religious traditions have contended that burning incense is good for the soul.
 Now, biologists have learned that it is good for our brains too.” — Science Daily

 I’m addicted to incense.
 I use it in the morning.
 I use it in the evening.
 I find it triggers something in me, a sense of peace, a sense of coming inside, but also a feeling of connection.
-Nearly all spiritual paths—secular or not—include incense.
+Nearly all spiritual paths include incense.
 Zen Buddhists face the wall, with only incense, and the bell (and occasional whack) for company.
-Using essential oils, without the incense stick (usually heated in a bowl of water over a candle) can have all the delightful sensations of incense, without the smoke — which can have risks.
+Using essential oils, without the incense stick (usually heated in a bowl of water over a candle) can have all the delightful sensations of incense, without the smoke — which can have risks associated with inhaling smoke.

 In temples all over the world incense is even right now wafting heavenward, some believe carrying prayers, and always presented as a heartfelt offering.
 In Catholic Cathedrals, censors waft.
 In every Hindu ceremony, temple and shrine, incense is a constant.
 These are offerings, but Science is now supporting what religious teachers have said for centuries — “Incense is good for the brain.”
 This evidence also appears to support actual clinical benefit, rather than just placebo-type benefits based on belief or faith.